 Shane Joseph is a graduate of the Humber School for Writers in Toronto, Canada.
 He began writing as a teenager living in Sri Lanka and has never stopped.
 Redemption in Paradise, his first novel, was published in 2004 and his first short story collection, Fringe Dwellers, in 2008.
 His novel, After the Flood, a dystopian epic set in the aftermath of global warming, was released in November 2009, and won the Canadian Christian Writers award for best Futuristic/Fantasy novel in 2010.
-Shane’s latest collection of short stories, Crossing Limbo, was published in 2017.
-His latest novel, released in 2020, is Circles in the Spiral, a tale of fake news, family dysfunction, and national intrigue.
+Shane’s last collection of short stories, Crossing Limbo, was published in 2017.
+His latest novel, released in 2022, is Empire in the Sand, a tale of pharmaceutical scandals, robocalls electioneering, and family breakdown.
 His short stories and articles have appeared in several Canadian anthologies and in literary journals around the world.

 His career stints include: stage and radio actor, pop musician, encyclopedia salesman, lathe machine operator, airline executive, travel agency manager, vice president of a global financial services company, software services salesperson, publishing editor, project manager and management consultant.